DETAILED ACTION

 Claim 12 recites, wherein the transaction involves an exchange of a first asset for a second asset, wherein the first asset and the second asset are of different asset types from a plurality of asset types, and wherein the plurality of asset types include fiat currency, non-fiat currency, cryptocurrency, stocks, bonds, or non-fungible tokens.
 These limitations are also part of the abstract idea identified in claim 6, and is similarly rejected under the same rationale as claim 6, supra.

-Claim 13 recites, further comprising: encrypting information to generate encrypted information; and generating the interactive element, wherein the interactive element encodes the interactive element, and wherein identifying that the second user device has interacted with the interactive element includes identifying that the second user device has decrypted the encrypted information.
-These limitations are also part of the abstract idea identified in claim 6, and the additional elements of interactive element, and second user device are addressed in the Steps 2A2 and B as just applying generic computer components to the recited abstract limitations (MPEP 2106.05(f)) as in the claim 6 analysis above.
+Claim 13 recites, further comprising: encrypting information to generate encrypted information; and generating the interactive element, wherein the interactive element the encrypted information and wherein identifying that the second user device has interacted with the interactive element includes identifying that the second user device has decrypted the encrypted information.
+These limitations are also part of the abstract idea identified in claim 6, and the additional elements of second user device are addressed in the Steps 2A2 and B as just applying generic computer components to the recited abstract limitations (MPEP 2106.05(f)) as in the claim 6 analysis above.
+These limitations are also part of the abstract idea identified in claim 6, and the additional elements of the interactive element are generally linking the use of the judicial exception to a particular technological environment or field of use, for the particular technology of QR bar codes (MPEP 2106.05(h)), and the claim fails to recite technological detail as to how the step of the judicial exception is accomplished.
 Therefore, this claim is similarly rejected under the same rationale as claim 6, supra.

 Claim 14 recites, wherein the interactive element encodes a link to a network resource, and wherein identifying that the second user device has interacted with the interactive element includes identifying that the second user device has accessed the network resource.
-These limitations are also part of the abstract idea identified in claim 6, and the additional elements of interactive element, link, second user device are addressed in the Steps 2A2 and B as just applying generic computer components to the recited abstract limitations (MPEP 2106.05(f)) as in the claim 6 analysis above.
+These limitations are also part of the abstract idea identified in claim 6, and the additional elements of second user device are addressed in the Steps 2A2 and B as just applying generic computer components to the recited abstract limitations (MPEP 2106.05(f)) as in the claim 6 analysis above.
+These limitations are also part of the abstract idea identified in claim 6, and the additional elements of the interactive element and link are generally linking the use of the judicial exception to a particular technological environment or field of use, for the particular technology of QR bar codes (MPEP 2106.05(h)), and the claim fails to recite technological detail as to how the step of the judicial exception is accomplished.
 Therefore, this claim is similarly rejected under the same rationale as claim 6, supra.

 Claim 15 recites, wherein the interactive element is customized with a unique verification dataset to be used for the second factor of authentication, and wherein identifying that the second user device has interacted with the interactive element includes identifying that the second user device has access to the unique verification dataset.
-These limitations are also part of the abstract idea identified in claim 6, and the additional elements of interactive element, and second user device are addressed in the Steps 2A2 and B as just applying generic computer components to the recited abstract limitations (MPEP 2106.05(f)) as in the claim 6 analysis above.
+These limitations are also part of the abstract idea identified in claim 6, and the additional elements of the second user device are addressed in the Steps 2A2 and B as just applying generic computer components to the recited abstract limitations (MPEP 2106.05(f)) as in the claim 6 analysis above.
+These limitations are also part of the abstract idea identified in claim 6, and the additional elements of the interactive element are generally linking the use of the judicial exception to a particular technological environment or field of use, for the particular technology of QR bar codes (MPEP 2106.05(h)), and the claim fails to recite technological detail as to how the step of the judicial exception is accomplished.
 Therefore, this claim is similarly rejected under the same rationale as claim 6, supra.

 Claim 16 recites, wherein facilitating the transaction between the first account and the second account includes facilitating a transfer of a digital asset between the first account and the second account using a distributed ledger.
 These limitations are also part of the abstract idea identified in claim 6, and the additional elements of a digital asset and distributed ledger are addressed in the Steps 2A2 and B as just applying generic computer components to the recited abstract limitations (MPEP 2106.05(f)) as in the claim 6 analysis above.
 Therefore, this claim is similarly rejected under the same rationale as claim 6, supra.